 Carolinas Climate Resilience 2018 conference

 Sept.
 17-19 Columbia, South Carolina

-2018 Carolinas Climate Resilience Conference.
+The agenda for the 2018 Carolinas Climate Resilience Conference is now available.
+Available Online Now .
 Conference sessions will cover a variety of topics including adaptation strategies, climate communications, working with diverse communities to increase resilience, and innovations in technology and financing climate change adaptation.

 Southeast Association of Fish and Wildlife Agencies annual conference

 Hosted by Alabama Wildlife & Freshwater Fisheries, the 72nd Annual Southeast Association of Fish and Wildlife Agencies Conference will be held Sunday, October 21 - Wednesday, October 24 at the Renaissance Riverview Plaza Hotel in Mobile, Alabama.
 This conference is a forum for the exchange of ideas and critical information regarding the management and protection of fish and wildlife resources primarily in the southeast.
 The conference attracts over 500 representatives from state and federal agencies, citizen's organizations, universities, and private wildlife research groups, fisheries and wildlife scientists, agency enforcement personnel, and other natural resource related organizations.
 For more information see www.seafwa.org .